Jankoekenpan/ProgramVerifier/Readme.md

 # Installation

-To build the program Java 8, Maven and Z3 with Java bindings should be installed.
+To build the program you should have a working internet connection and Java 8, Maven and Z3 with Java bindings should be installed.
 To build, simply run `mvn install`.
 In order to check a language file, run `java -jar Verifier/target/Verifier-0.1.jar <path-to-file>`.
 Example programs can be found in `Verifier/src/main/resources`.
 The verifier has the following dependencies:

 - Z3 Java API.
 The Z3 API is used to generate the Z3 code.
 The verifier works by checking using the API, instead of generating a SMT file and using z3 after that.
 A limitation of this approach is that the assertions inside of a push/pop block cannot be accesed after a pop.
 This means that the full SMT code can't be printed after a run.
 - ANTLR.
 This is a parser-generator used for the parsing of the language.
 It gets a grammar file as input, and generates Java code that parses the input files.